 PS 8.8 Existing Services

-Before the Contractor commences operations, he must discuss with and have the approval of the Employer, authority or owner concerned regarding the method he proposes to use for relocating or safe-guarding any services and existing works he may encounter during construction.
+Before the Contractor commences operations, he must discuss with and have the approval of the Employer, authority or owner concerned regarding the method he proposes to use for relocating or safeguarding any services and existing works he may encounter during construction.

 Available drawings of existing services may be viewed at the offices of the Engineer.